Personal Experience with Survivor's CPTSD, Narcissistic Abuse, Anxiety & Sleep Disorders, Asperger's Syndrome, and Women's Wellness.

-- The first stage you may experience is that of a severe headache, dizziness and blurring vision, a tingling sensation with a funny feeling in the stomach.
+- First stage you may experience is that of a severe headache, dizziness and blurring vision, a tingling sensation with a funny feeling in the stomach.

-- The second stage may be a convulsion, erratic shaking, stiffness, blacking out or falling.
+- Second stage may be a convulsion, erratic shaking, stiffness, blacking out or falling.

-- The third stage is usually feeling very weak with exhaustion and falling asleep.
+- Third stage is feeling very weak with exhaustion and falling asleep.

-The best way to determine what you are experiencing would be to visit your doctor.
+One of the best ways to determine what you are experiencing would be to visit your doctor.
 Get a referral with a Neurologist and have a sleep study ordered.
-Although Exploding Head Syndrome is not life-threatening like seizures, it can seem debilitating when aligned with insomnia, causing the sufferer to need additional help, including visits to a psychotherapist.
+Exploding Head Syndrome is not life-threatening like seizures, it can seem debilitating when aligned with insomnia, causing the sufferer to need additional help, including visits to a psychotherapist.

-After hours and hours of researching case studies and personal stories over the internet, I've come to the particular conclusion that I'm not crazy or delusional as I had once feared.
+I’ve spent hours and hours of researching case studies and personal stories over the internet, and I’ve come to the particular conclusion that I’m not crazy or delusional as I had once feared.

-Hundreds of people, if not thousands have come forward sharing their stories, rehashing my own experience to various degrees.
+Hundreds of people, if not thousands, have come forward sharing their stories, rehashing my experience to various degrees.
 Their stories made me feel validated since my physician could not diagnose my problem and suggested that I visit an emotional therapist.
-Yes, the symptoms did cause anxiety and some depression due to lack of sleep, but his implicit suggestion that I might have a mental health condition based on his inability to diagnose my problem somehow made me feel as if he thought I'd been making the whole scenario up.
-It's no wonder that there are others out there, experiencing the same thing and refuse to get medical attention for fear of ridicule.
+Yes, the symptoms caused anxiety and some depression because of lack of sleep, but his implicit suggestion that I might have a mental health condition based on his inability to diagnose my problem somehow made me feel as if he thought I’d been making the whole scenario up.
+It’s no wonder that there are others out there, experiencing the same thing and refuse to get medical attention for fear of ridicule.

-In closing, there is good news for those who experience Exploding Head Syndrome.
-Just in the last few years, there have been more case studies and scientific and medical research moving to advance the education of this challenging condition.
+In closing, the good news for those who experience Exploding Head Syndrome is that in the last few years there’s more case studies and scientific and medical research on this challenging condition.